The Importance of Sleeping Well

 Two hours of debt per night = 60 hours of debt per month = one month of debt per year.

 After 6-8 months, my sleep quality started to improve.
 Recovering from sleep deprivation is like weight loss.
-To lose weight at a healthy rate, it takes just as long as it did to gain.
+To lose weight at a healthy rate, it takes just as long as it did to gain it.

 My Results of Sleeping Well

-Since then, ten months later, I feel amazing, energetic, focused, and alive.
-Additionally, my testosterone has more than doubled.
+Ten months later, I felt amazing, energetic, focused, and alive.
+Additionally, my testosterone more than doubled.
 Yes, doubled, and is well into the healthy range for my age.

 Do you have sleep debt?
 If so, we suggest you do everything you can to make up for it right away!

-Next up, our reasons to get a 7-hour plus, quality night sleep followed by our products and processes to help you sleep well.
+Next up, our reasons to get a 7-hour plus, quality night’s sleep followed by our products and processes to help you sleep well.

-7 reasons to get at least 7 hours of sleep
+Seven Reasons to get 7+ hours of Quality sleep

-Scientists believe that humans have evolved to get more REM sleep than any other species.
-So, is it our quality sleep that makes us so smart and advanced?
+Scientists believe that humans have evolved to get more REM sleep than any other species, which is directly related to how advanced our brains have become.

 1. Your Brain Cleans House